-Some of the biomechanical considerations of removable partial denture design were presented in Chapter 4.
+Some of the biomechanical considerations of removable partial denture (RPD) design were presented in Chapter 4.
 The strategy of selecting component parts for a partial denture to help control movement of the prosthesis under functional load has been highlighted as a method to be considered for logical partial denture design.
 The requirements for movement control are generally functions of whether the prosthesis will be tooth supported or tooth-tissue supported.

 For a tooth-supported prosthesis, the movement potential is less because resistance to functional loading is provided by the teeth.
 Teeth do not vary widely in their ability to provide this support; consequently, designs for prostheses are less variable.
-This is the case even though the amount of supporting bone, the crown-to-root ratios, the crown and root morphologies, and the tooth number and position in the arch relative to edentulous spaces are well established and may be variable for tooth- and tooth-tissue-supported removable partial dentures (RPDs).
+This is the case even though the amount of supporting bone, the crown-to-root ratios, the crown and root morphologies, and the tooth number and position in the arch relative to edentulous spaces are well established and may be variable for tooth- and tooth-tissue-supported RPDs.
 For a tooth-tissue-supported prosthesis, the residual ridge (remaining alveolar bone and overlying connective tissue covered with mucosa) presents with variable potential for support.
 Not only does the underlying alveolar bone demonstrate a highly variable form following extraction, it continues to change with time.
 As alveolar bone responds to the loss of teeth, the overlying connective tissue and mucosa undergo change that places the soft tissue at risk for pressure-induced inflammatory changes.
 This variable tissue support potential adds complexity to design considerations when one is dealing with tooth-tissue-supported prostheses.
 This occurs because unlike the efficient support provided by teeth, which results in limited prosthesis movement, the reaction of the ridge tissue to functional forces can be highly variable, leading to variable amounts of prosthesis movement.
-An understand-
+An understanding of the potential sources of functional force from the opposing arch that can have an effect on the movement potential of the prosthesis is helpful.